certik/fortran90.org/src/faq.rst

 <http://www2.research.att.com/~bs/C++0xFAQ.html#specific-aims>`_.)

 On the other hand,
-the Fortran language has been designed with the following goals:
+the Fortran language has been designed with the following goals (see for example the review article
+`The Seven Ages of Fortran <http://journal.info.unlp.edu.ar/journal/journal30/papers/JCST-Apr11-1.pdf>`_ by Michael Metcalf):

 * Contain basic mathematics in the core language (rich array operations, complex numbers, exponentiation, special functions)